DataScienceSpecialization/courses/06_StatisticalInference/01_02_Probability/index.md

 ---

 ## CDF and survival function
+### Certain areas are so useful, we give them names

-- The **cumulative distribution function** (CDF) of a random variable $X$ is defined as the function
+- The **cumulative distribution function** (CDF) of a random variable, $X$, returns the probability that the random variable is less than or equal to the value $x$
 $$
 F(x) = P(X \leq x)
 $$
-- This definition applies regardless of whether $X$ is discrete or continuous.
+(This definition applies regardless of whether $X$ is discrete or continuous.)
-- The **survival function** of a random variable $X$ is defined as
+- The **survival function** of a random variable $X$ is defined as the probability that the random variable is greater than the value $x$
 $$
 S(x) = P(X > x)
 $$
 - Notice that $S(x) = 1 - F(x)$
-- For continuous random variables, the PDF is the derivative of the CDF

 ---